 The Pimlico Puffins Swimming Club was founded in September 1981, at about the same time as the Queen Mother Sports Centre opened, by Barry and Paola Meekins.
-Barry was a member of Westminster East Rotary Club and through this contact a number of other rotary clubs are sponsors of our annual gala.
+Barry was a member of Westminster East Rotary Club and through this contact a number of other rotary clubs became sponsors of the club.

 The aim of the club was to provide people with disabilities, living primarily in Westminster, with the opportunity to enjoy the freedom and independence that the water offers.
 Water is a great leveler.
 The buoyancy provided means that many people with disabilities gain greater movement and independence in the swimming pool.

-Over the years the club has grown steadily and now has about 50 members, 30 of whom are swimmers and 20 helpers.
+Over the years the club has grown steadily to become what we are today.